 Batu Ferringhi is a popular beach area with a number of high-end resorts including Bayview Resort, Hard Rock Resort and Hilton Doubletree that are quite popular with families.

 Batu Ferringhi is popular for watersports, seafood restaurants and night markets on the weekend.
-The driving distance of Batu Ferringhi fro Gurney Drive is approximately 20 minutes.
-The winding road passes through seaside development and Floating Mosque of Tunjung Bunga.
+The driving distance of Batu Ferringhi from Gurney Drive is approximately 20 minutes.
+The winding road passes through seaside development and the Floating Mosque of Tunjung Bunga.
 The drive is very scenic and you will observe a number of seaside resorts and residential homes.

 Batu Ferringhi has a number of cheap hotel and resorts as well as this area is quite popular with local crowds.

 The Peranakan Museum reflects the colourful and rich cultural history of early settlers on Penang.
 A good mix of painting, historical artifacts, furniture and rich decoration of the building reflect the rich sensibilities of 19th century Malay and Chinese.
 The richness of Nyonya culture is evident in the mural, designs, colourful building and heavily inlaid furniture.

 Visit Tanjung Bungah Floating Mosqe